justinluuvn/sound/README.txt

 # ------------------------------------------------SOUND SENSOR PROJECT------------------------------------------------------------------

-This project is meant to collect sound levle at a proximity of a Raspberry Pi device.
+This project is meant to collect sound level at a proximity of a Raspberry Pi device.
 The RPI is equippeed with a USB sound card (C-Media
 Electronics, Inc. Audio Adapter) and a microphone.
 The sound is received at 16000Hz sample rate and every second will produce 80 pieces of
 RMS values as a bar-diagram.